-All reviewers made the point that our research team does not have extensive experience in domestic abuse research.
-While we do not have a track record in domestic abuse research, we would like to clarify that our proposal was written in full knowledge of the relevant literature cited by reviewers, and the lack of references in the proposal is merely a result of space limitations.
+All reviewers made varying claims about the relevance of our expertise and research experience, and one states that our experience comes only from Psychology.
+This is incorrect.
+We are data scientists working at the intersection of behavioural science and economics and two of us have been members of the Network for Integrated Behavioural Science for 6 years.
+We have recently published in top economics journals including American Economic Review and Management Science, and Trendl holds two degrees in Economics.
+While we do not have an extensive track record in domestic abuse research, we would like to clarify that our proposal was written in full knowledge of the relevant literature cited by reviewers, and the lack of references in the proposal is merely a result of space limitations.
 Indeed, it is not possible to provide a complete review of the literature in a six page proposal whilst also clearly outlining our analysis strategy, and given the complexity of the data and proposed analyses, we focused upon the proposed methods.
 We are fully aware of the studies by Walby and Towers, and we agree they are important seminal works highlighting the benefits and limitations of the CSEW.
 However, our proposal builds upon the qualitative findings and prior analysis of the CSEW, by integrating far more data, from more sources, and using more advanced data analytic techniques.
 We are also aware of the ESRC grant ES/M01178X/1 aiming to improve DASH, but our proposal substantially differs from it in terms of research questions, analysis techniques, and data sources.

 As the application of multiple, very large datasets to research in domestic abuse is novel, there is no one with the required skills in econometrics and data science who also has a substantial track record in domestic abuse research.
 Requiring such a background would make it impossible to complete the research, because no such individuals exist.
-We have acknowledged this from the start, hence our working closely with domestic abuse leads in the police, and why we propose including an advisory panel, comprising a senior police officer from West Midlands Police, a senior member of the WMP Police and Crime Commissioner’s Office, an academic with experience in domestic abuse, Prof Vanessa Munro, a lawyer based here at Warwick with extensive experience of domestic abuse research, and a member of the charity sector (Refuge or Women’s Aid) and a survivor of domestic abuse (nominated by the charity).
+We have acknowledged this from the start, hence our working closely with domestic abuse leads in the police, and why we propose including an advisory panel, comprising a senior police officer from West Midlands Police, a senior member of the WMP Police and Crime Commissioner’s Office, an academic with experience in domestic abuse, Prof Vanessa Munro, a lawyer based here at Warwick with extensive experience of domestic abuse research, as well as a member of the charity sector and a survivor of domestic abuse (nominated by the charity).

-There is a vast scope for a data-driven approach to generate novel insights to complement existing qualitative research, as is demonstrated by numerous, high-impact publications in other, policy-relevant research topics.
-Our team has recently written papers estimating the harm of gambling in the UK using bank transaction data (under review in Nature), peer effects in police misconduct, nudging customers to increase their credit card debt repayment, and using Big Data to test environmental effects on behaviour and personality.
-In particular, in the gambling paper, we use Lloyds Banking Group transaction data from millions of individuals to demonstrate that gambling is associated with increased financial distress, reduced lifestyle and health outcomes, higher rates of future unemployment and disability, and higher mortality rates.
-This view is unique and the first ever to demonstrate such associations – again complementing the traditional qualitative case-study and small survey based approach.
+Our proposal here applies a data-driven approach to generate novel insights to complement existing qualitative research.
+We bring this approach to DA having already applied it successfully to other policy relevant topics.
+These include peer effects in police misconduct, nudging customers to increase their credit card debt repayment, and using Big Data to test environmental effects on behaviour and personality.
+In particular, in the gambling paper (under review at Nature), we use Lloyds Banking Group transaction data from millions of individuals to demonstrate that gambling is associated with increased financial distress, reduced lifestyle and health outcomes, higher rates of future unemployment and disability, and higher mortality rates, as well as identifying risk and protective factors.

 Feasibility